lostjared/AcidCam_Android/README.md

 # AcidCam Android

+Going to work on this project again and see if I can make some progress.

 Now asks for permission to use the Camera / File System.

 Also, you will need to add the program to the list of exempted apps from the Battery saver